microsoft/language-server-protocol/_specifications/specification-3-16.md

 	 */
 	window?: {
 		/**
 		 * Whether client supports handling progress notifications.
-If set servers are
+If set
-		 * allowed to report in `workDoneProgress` property in the request specific server
+		 * servers are allowed to report in `workDoneProgress` property in the
-		 * capabilities.
+		 * request specific server capabilities.
 		 *
-		 * Since 3.15.0
+		 * @since 3.15.0
 		 */
 		workDoneProgress?: boolean;
 	}